streamsets/sample-dataops-deployment-ansible/README.md

 * [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
-* Java installed on the host nodes.
-Check the [engine requirements](https://docs.streamsets.com/portal/platform-datacollector/latest/datacollector/UserGuide/Installation/Requirements.html#concept_vzg_n2p_kq) for specific java version requirements.
+* Java installed on the host nodes for TARBALL installations.
+Check the [engine requirements](https://docs.streamsets.com/portal/platform-datacollector/latest/datacollector/UserGuide/Installation/Requirements.html#concept_vzg_n2p_kq) for specific Java version requirements.
 * Docker installed on the host nodes if doing DOCKER installations and docker daemon started
-* The remote_user must have permissions to run java or docker
+* The remote_user must have permissions to run Java or docker
 * For connecting to remote hosts, add appropriate credentials to your ansible.cfg
 * Parent directories for engine installation and download directories must exist on the host where the engine(s) will run.
 The defaults are /tmp/streamsets.download and /tmp/streamsets.install